oyxyddd/SBA316/readme.md

  Functions in developing:
  - once a task is entered, put the task in the timetable on the rightest section of the page
+ - drag task form task list to the time column to arrange tasks